 The 4-day course deals with anticipatory methods for dynamic decision making.
 It will address the following questions:

 - What are the components of dynamic decision processes and how do they interact?

 - How can dynamic decision processes be modeled mathematically?

 - What methods exist in approximate dynamic programming?

 - How can they be applied to different types of problems?

-In this course, we describe the process to approach complex stochastic and dynamic decision problems with advanced ADP-methods.
+In this course, we describe the process of approaching complex stochastic and dynamic decision problems with ADP-methods.
 We present the required steps from business problem over MDP to the ADP-solutions in detail and give an overview over the most prominent ADP-methods.
-We especially focus on offline learning methods known as value function approximations.
+We especially focus on offline learning methods known as value function approximation.
 The theoretical content of this course is accompanied by many illustrative examples from the field of logistics and by a serious gaming application.